 New privacy legislation – The General Data Protection Regulation (GDPR) – came into effect in May 2018.
 This affects all businesses who collect personal information from UK and EU citizens.
-If you are an Australian business engaged in email marketing to UK and EU customers, then you need to comply with the new regulations.
+If you are an Australian business engaged in email marketing to UK and EU customers and collect EU resident email addresses, then you need to comply with the new regulations.

 For more information read our guide: How to Comply with GDPR.

 No. Australia’s privacy regulations fall short of the UK’s (and EU’s) in one important respect.
 The UK’s Privacy and Electronic Communication Regulations include the requirement that if a website uses ‘cookies’ to track website visitor behaviour, then the visitor must be notified and consent to the use of ‘cookies’.

 Australian online privacy laws may be modified in the future and more closely follow the UK/EU approach.
 However, this ‘cookie’ notification rule has been widely criticised and resulted in only 3 fines being issued in 3 years of implementation.
 So it may be that this regulation is either modified or disbanded in the future, before it is implemented in other countries.

 Do Australian website Privacy Policies meet US law?

 No. Australia’s privacy regulations are generally stricter than the US.
 However, they differ from the US’s in one important respect.
 US privacy law requires that websites not collect information from children under 13 years of age.
 As this is difficult for a website to control, your Policy will need to explicitly state that it is not aimed at children under 13 years of age and will not intentionally collect data from them.